 Alcohol consumption can cause fluctuations in testosterone measurements, but these effects appear to be dose-dependent.

-- Findings from a review suggest that acute low-to-moderate alcohol consumption increases testosterone, at least temporarily, while ingesting large amounts of alcohol reduces blood testosterone concentrations in men.
+- Findings from a review suggest that acute low-to-moderate alcohol consumption may temporarily increase testosterone, while ingesting large amounts of alcohol could reduce blood testosterone concentrations in men.

-- Another study found similar results: heavy acute alcohol consumption decreases testosterone in men, while lower alcohol doses (0.5 grams per kilogram of body weight) increase testosterone in men and women.
+- Another study found similar results: heavy acute alcohol consumption may decrease testosterone in men, while lower alcohol doses (0.5 grams per kilogram of body weight) might increase testosterone in men and women.

-- A third study also showed that drinking large amounts of alcohol can disrupt hormone balance.
+- A third study also indicated that drinking large amounts of alcohol can disrupt hormone balance.

 - Research suggests that both acute and chronic alcohol consumption is linked to lower testosterone levels in alcoholic men.